Secretmud/fossfood/src/recipes/drinks/gin-tonic.md

-# The original Gin Tonic
+# The original gin and tonic

 DATE: 2021-03-09

-- 2cl of Gin
 - Tall glass
+- 2cl of gin
 - 3-5 ice cubes
 - Tonic water
 - Lemon wedge

-## TODO
+## Directions

-- Add the gin and ice to the glass
+- Add the gin and the ice to the glass.
-- Add the lemon wedge
+- Add the lemon wedge.
-- Stir
+- Stir.
-- Top with tonic water
+- Top with tonic water.